Option Overloads

 const geim = new GraphEditorInputMode()

-For factory methods there is a variant where more complex properties of the resulting element can be specified using option objects.
-Instead of calling methods on or for the resulting object, an array of invocations of that method may be specified in option object parameter syntax:
+For factory methods, there is a variant where more complex properties of the resulting element can be specified using options objects.
+Instead of calling methods on the resulting object directly, an array of method invocations can be specified using options object parameter syntax:

 graph.createNode({